A Duplex Finds the Light for First-time Renovators

 From what Jenn and her partner, Jon, a lawyer at a bank, could see, little had been touched since the 1970s.
 The floors throughout were in poor condition.
 The white laminate kitchen was 40 years old and had an unfriendly layout.
 It was a daunting prospect for a couple with no construction experience, but before long, they were in contract.
-They posted their project on Sweeten, a free service that matches renovators with vetted general contractors, hired their design-build firm, and leapt.
+They posted their duplex renovation on Sweeten, a free service that matches renovators with vetted general contractors, hired their design-build firm, and jumped in.

 We fulfilled it with everything from the new U-shaped eat-in banquette to the pantry, where huge pull-out drawers let the kids access their own snacks.

 With the “Must Do” list finalized, Jenn and Jon got to work with their Sweeten contractor’s design team.
 “We wanted a transitional-modern space that was light and airy,” Jenn said.
 “Our look, playing off of the brand-new white oak floors we were putting in and the existing black hardware like the stair rail and window frames, was ‘black, white, and wood.’”
 For inspiration, they followed the Instagram #BlackWhiteWood hashtag, which delivered great ideas.